seanbreckenridge/exobrain/src/content/blog/codespell-ignorelists-neovim.md

 exec codespell --ignore-words="$NVIM_SPELLFILE" "$@"
 ```

-Update my `init.lua` to use the environment variable `NVIM_SPELLFILE` as the location for its `spellfile`, as well add a custom command so I can quickly edit it if I want:
+Update my `init.lua` to use the environment variable `NVIM_SPELLFILE` as the location for its `spellfile`, and add a custom command so I can quickly edit it if I want:

 ```lua
 -- save spellfile to my Documents